-The authors would like to thank R. Hoory, head of the Speech Technologies Group in IBM-HRL, Z. Kons, and the entire group for their cooperation and ongoing support.
-They would also like to thank the devoted SIPL staff: N. Peleg, Y. Moshe, Z. Avni, and A. Rosen for creating the productive and pleasant environment that enabled and encouraged this research.
+This research was performed at the Signal and Image Processing Lab (SIPL), Technion I.I.T, in collaboration with IBM's Haifa Research Lab (HRL).
+The authors would like to thank Ron Hoory, head of the Speech Technologies Group in HRL, Zvi Kons and the entire group for their co-operation and ongoing support.
+We thank the devoted SIPL staff: Nimrod Peleg, Yair Moshe, Ziva Avni and Avi Rosen for creating the productive and pleasant environment that enabled and encouraged this research.